hashicorp/terraform-website/content/source/docs/glossary.html.md

 In some [version control systems][vcs]: a semi-independent history of changes to content in a repository.
 A branch generally shares some history with other branches in the same repository, but eventually diverges to include changes that aren't yet present elsewhere.

 A repository usually has a default branch (whose name, in [Git][], defaults to `master`), which successful changes are eventually merged into.
 Most modern development workflows also include topic branches (where a specific set of changes is explored, iterated on, and verified), and some workflows include long-lived branches other than the default branch.

+## CI/CD

+[ci-cd]: glossary.html#ci-cd

+CI/CD (Continuous Integration/Continuous Delivery) platforms provide automated, structured pipelines for new releases.
+Infrastructure management, typically handled by operations teams, can also fit into an automated release workflow using infrastructure as code with Terraform.

 ## CLI